Linhares

-Linhares is the name of a municipality in the state of Espírito Santo, Brazil, 135 km north of the state capital, Vitória.
-It is the largest municipality by area in the state, at 9,501.6 km², and has a population of 176,688 people (2020).
+Linhares is a municipality in the state of Espírito Santo, Brazil, 135 km north of the state capital, Vitória.
+It is the largest municipality by area in the state, at 9,501.6 km2, and has a population of 176,688 people as of 2020.

-The municipality is named in honor of D. Rodrigo de Souza Coutinho, Count of Linhares, who was a minister in the Brazilian government in the first two decades of the 19th century.
+The municipality is named in honor of Rodrigo de Souza Coutinho, Count of Linhares, who was a minister in the Brazilian government in the first two decades of the 19th century.
 The city took international knowledge, being the residence of Miss Gay Brazil 2013 and 2014.

 History

 The area today known as Linhares was once inhabited by the Botocudo.
-The town, founded by Europeans on August 22, 1800 was destroyed by the Indians during a war in 1809.
+The town, founded by Europeans on August 22, 1800, was destroyed by the Indians during a war in 1809.

 The area was visited by Brazilian Emperor Dom Pedro II in 1860.
 An island he set foot on is still known as the Emperor's Island.

 Linhares became a municipality in 1945, when it was detached from the municipality of Colatina.